Skip to content

 predicate: (cell: Cell<T>) -> satisfiesPredicate: Cell<Boolean?>,

-@PythonName("ignore_unknown") ignoreUnknown: Boolean = true,
+@PythonName("ignore_unknown") ignoreUnknown: Boolean = true

-) -> noneSatisfyPredicate: Int?
+) -> noneSatisfyPredicate: Boolean?

 rename